 7) You’re doing dips before you can actually do dips.

 This may sound like a funny mistake to mention, but it is actually fairly common.

-You see, body weight dips are pretty hard, and many guys aren’t able to do more than a rep or two (if that) with the proper form.
+You see, body weight dips are pretty hard, and many people aren’t able to do more than a rep or two (if that) with the proper form.